(this post contains affiliate links… but also free printables ;- D

 Kids need to move!
 I believe that children learn even better when they can alter between focused learning and MOVING!
 The challenge as a teacher or parent is to create ways for them to move and learn at the same time.
 We know that the method works, but it takes work and creativity on our part.

 This week I played a ridiculously simple but effective vocabulary game with two little boys.
-We’ve been working on the autumn vocabulary picture card collection, which means every week for the last month or so we’ve played a game or two with the same set of cards.
+We’ve been working on the autumn vocabulary picture card (free printable ;- ) which means every week for the last month or so we’ve played a game or two with the same set of cards.
 This week we played “jump for it.”
+This game can be played with any set of picture vocabulary cards or even physical objects that you hold up.

 Like I said, it’s a ridiculously simple game, but the kids loved it and after an hour of sitting and working on inside focused learning activities, it was perfect for the end of our lesson.